Abstracts and Awards for Posters/Platform Free Communications

 Authors of the highest ranking will be invited to give a platform presentation, or will be invited to present in the Expert Led Poster Presentation session.

-The Council of the British Branch of the International League Against Epilepsy (ILAE) and Epilepsy Research UK (ERUK) are pleased to announce their intention to award The Celine Newman Basic Science in Epilepsy Award at the Annual Scientific Meeting of the ILAE British Branch in Birmingham 2019.
-The Award, worth £500, will be given to the best presentation and judged by a panel comprising representatives from the ILAE and ERUK.
+Epilepsy Research UK (ERUK) & The Council of the British Branch of the International League Against Epilepsy (ILAE) are pleased to announce their intention to award The ERUK Céline Newman Basic Science in Epilepsy Award at the Annual Scientific Meeting of the ILAE British Branch in Cardiff 2020.
+The Award, worth £500, will be given to the best presentation at the Neurobiology of Epilepsy platform session and judged by a panel comprising representatives from the ERUK and ILAE.

-The decisions of the ILAE British Branch and Epilepsy Research UK panel of experts is final.
+The decision of the Epilepsy Research UK and ILAE British Branch panel of experts is final.

 Informal enquiries may be directed to Juliet Solomon (Executive Director), Tel: +44 (0)20 34484794: Email firstname.lastname@example.org

 We are inviting abstract submissions describing surgical cases for possible presentation at the Neurosurgery Network Meeting.